johndshea/funke-wiki/README.md

 BUGS:

+* article tabs menu cuts off navbar drop shadow - use CSS to move it down

 * on the article index page, using marked() overrides the truncate class.
 Shorty suggests using a mini body preview?

 * fix funky placement of tobias head icon